mimachniak/sysopslife.pages/_posts/2021-05-01-M365-Lab-Setup-Office-and-Intune.md

 ---
-title: "Micosoft 365 Setup Lab Environment M365 and Intune with free domain names"
+title: "Microsoft 365 Setup Lab Environment M365 and Intune with free domain names"
-excerpt: "[EN] Micosoft 365 Setup Lab Environment - Create your own Lab with domains setup or prepare new tenant for you company.
-In this article we will go through creating new tenant, add custom domains for LAB purpose, assigned licences. "
+excerpt: "Microsoft 365 Setup Lab Environment - Create your own Lab with domains setup or prepare new tenant for you company.
+In this article we will go through creating new tenant, add custom domains for LAB purpose, assigned licenses. "
 toc: true
 classes: wide
 header: